golangid/candi/pkg/codebase/app/README.md

 # App Server

-In this package contains all server and worker handler (REST API, GraphQL, GRPC, Kafka Consumer).
+In this package contains all server and worker handler (REST API, GraphQL, GRPC, Kafka Consumer, Redis Subscriber, Cron Scheduler, Task Queue Worker).
 In app server codebase, recommended not to be changed.